 Dan Arbib teaches philosophy at the École Normale Supérieure.

 Translated: Christina M. Gschwandtner

 Christina M. Gschwandtner teaches Continental Philosophy of Religion at Fordham University.
-She is author of Reading Jean-Luc Marion: Exceeding Metaphysics, Postmodern Apologetics?
-Arguments about God in Contemporary Philosophy (Fordham), Degrees of Givenness: On Saturation in Jean-Luc Marion, and Marion and Theology, besides articles and translations at the intersection of phenomenology and religion.
+She is the author of Reading Jean-Luc Marion: Exceeding Metaphysics; Postmodern Apologetics?
+Arguments about God in Contemporary Philosophy (Fordham); Degrees of Givenness: On Saturation in Jean-Luc Marion; and Marion and Theology, besides articles and translations at the intersection of phenomenology and religion.

 By (author) Jean-Luc Marion

 Jean-Luc Marion is Professor Emeritus of Philosophy at the University of Paris–Sorbonne Paris IV, Dominique Dubarle Professor of Philosophy at the Institut catholique de Paris, Andrew T. Greely and Grace McNichols Greeley Professor of Catholic Studies at the University of Chicago Divinity School, and a member of the Academie française.

 Foreword: David Tracy

 David Tracy is Andrew Thomas Greeley and Grace McNichols Greeley Distinguished Service Professor Emeritus of Catholic Studies at the University of Chicago Divinity School.